kevin218/Eureka/docs/source/ecf.rst

 exotic_ld_grid
 ''''''''''''''
 Used by exotic-ld if compute_ld=True.
-1D or 3D model grid.
+1D or 3D model grid, or "custom" for a custom stellar intensity grid.

 exotic_ld_file
 ''''''''''''''
 Used by exotic-ld as throughput input file.
 If none, exotic-ld uses throughput from ancillary files.
 Make sure that wavelength is given in Angstrom!

+custom_si_grid
+''''''''''''''
+if exotic_ld_grid = custom, supply the path to your stellar intensity grid here

 isplots_S4
 ''''''''''